lawrennd/talks/_ai/the-atomic-human-st-andrews.md

 3) Input to the system being in the form of bias and variance

-(Latent force models being driven by this????)
+(Latent force models being driven by this????
+Latent force as high frequency information processing?
+Environment as slow?

 <!-- lecture 3 -->

 Connect supply chain as a "challenge" tot he abstraction of Schroedinger's bridge.
 Link to Optimal Transport (matching without the "physics").
 Maxwell's demon.

+Control ability paper with Mauricio and Simo??)

 <!-- Interfaces AI for Science -->
 <!--include{_ai/includes/interfaces-ai-for-science.md}-->